DimitrisTheo-Dev/Minesweeper-Project/README.md

 # Minesweeper-Project
-This is a minesweeper project I created with C
+This is a minesweeper game I created using C.